 - Engine.
 Look for leaks on the underside of the engine, or on the ground.
 It is not realistic on a daily basis to tilt the cab to do a proper inspection of the engine or the v-belt

 - Rubber.
-Visually inspect the wheels and tires for proper inflation pressure, tread groove depth, foreign objects in grooves, cracks, uneven wear, softening and blistering.
-We also check the loose wheel nut indicators.
+A quick visually inspect the wheels and tires for proper inflation pressure, the general state of the tire and the loose wheel nut indicators.

 Our mnemonic is a modification of one learned during a 4WD course taken for safe driving in the Australian desert.
 The original version was, POWER, for Petrol, Oil, Water, Engine and Rubber.
 CODDERS is for Coolant, Oil, Diesel, DEF, Engine, Rubber and Security.